TodXu/california-coronavirus-data/README.md

 Then I changed the directory to my local clone and created the new environment named dsci560H5:
 `cd C:\Users\Tod Xu\Documents\GitHub\california-coronavirus-data`
 `py -m venv dsci560H5`
 I activated the environment by
 `py -m .\Script\activate`
 Then I installed the dependencies in my virtual environment:
 `py -m pip install numpy`
 `py -m pip install pandas`
-`py -m pip install bokeh
+`py -m pip install bokeh`
+At last, I run visualization script by executing:
+`bokeh serve --show .\script.py`
+Then the page will be opened in browser.
+There are 2 plots:
+1.Line plot to show daily new cases/deaths of Covid-19 in August
+2.Histogram plot to show total cases/deaths percentage campared with population percentage of each ethnicity/race.

+# Run Project using Docker